mavlink/mavlink-devguide/en/guide/message_signing.md

 - The timestamp on incoming signed messages should be checked against the previous timestamp for the incoming `(linkID,srcSystem,SrcComponent)` tuple and the message rejected if it is smaller.
 - If there is no previous message with the given `(linkID,srcSystem,SrcComponent)` then the timestamp should be accepted if it not more than 6 million (one minute) behind the current timestamp.

+> [!TIP]
-> **Tip** For devices that store the timestamp in persistent storage, implementations can prevent race conditions by storing two timestamp values.
+> For devices that store the timestamp in persistent storage, implementations can prevent race conditions by storing two timestamp values.
 > On write the smaller of the two values should be updated.
 On read the larger of the two values should be used.

 ## Accepting Signed Packets {#accept_signed_packets}